Money Done Right may be compensated if you make a purchase after clicking on a link.

 Why not get paid to do what you’re already doing?

 Do you like to eat out but are trying to save money?
 This app is for you.

 Seated is an app that gives gift cards for eating at specific restaurants.

 Their site says you can earn up to 30% back every time you eat and use the app.

 32. Get Paid to Walk Into Stores

-Did you know there’s an app that gives you gift cards simply by walking into stores?
+Did you know there’s an app called Shopkick (use promo code MDR for a $5 bonus) that gives you gift cards simply by walking into stores?